“Silver 9” [Series 3 electrodes]

-Since Ionic/Colloidal Silver is not a mineral salt, it behaves differently and requires a different technique for reading the TDS meter.
+Since Ionic/Colloidal Silver is not a highly soluble mineral salt, it behaves differently making TDS / PPM meters unreliable.

-Concentrations over the saturation point of Ionic Silver in water [~ 10 PPM ] will progressively and variably form more and more non-conductive “particles” accounting for some of the difference between Faraday Equation Prediction vs Conductivity Monitoring.
+Concentrations over the saturation point of Ionic Silver in water [~ 13 PPM ] will progressively and variably form more and more non-conductive “particles” accounting for some of the differences between Faraday Equation Prediction vs Conductivity Monitoring.

-Beyond around 25 PPM in silver water a meter reading will have considerable slew towards the low side and a batch may never register more than 30 uS the day after it’s done even though it may really be 50+ PPM
+Beyond around 25 PPM in silver water, an unstable “supersaturated” solution, a meter reading will have considerable slew towards the low side and a batch may never register more than 30 uS the day after it’s done even though it may really be 50+ PPM

 Tactic that works for me for [IMO] PROFOUNDLY greater effectiveness: